solar power head of state

 Support across party lines

 Decades ago, only hippies were interested in generating their own power.
 That’s not the case anymore.
-A Pew survey released in October 2016 showed that 89 percent of Americans—from both political parties—supported more farms in the U.S. The survey also showed that renewable energy is an issue most Americans can agree on: “While there are substantial party and ideological divides over increasing fossil fuel and nuclear energy sources, strong majorities of all political groups support more solar and wind production.”
+A Pew survey released in October 2016 showed that 89 percent of Americans—from both political parties—supported more solar panel farms in the U.S. The survey also showed that renewable energy is an issue most Americans can agree on: “While there are substantial party and ideological divides over increasing fossil fuel and nuclear energy sources, strong majorities of all political groups support more solar and wind production.”

 Bipartisan support isn’t happening only among regular voters.
 Elected officials are behind solar too.
 The Federal Investment Tax Credit, which gives a 30 percent tax credit to people and commercial solar owners against the cost of the solar project, was recently renewed.
-It was extended by a Republican-controlled Congress in 2015.
+It was extended by a Republican-controlled in 2015.
 In addition, states, counties, cities, and towns all over the country have policies encouraging solar power.
 If Trump tried to kill the tax credits, he’d stand against the popularity of solar and support on both sides of the aisle, Gurcan Gulen, a senior energy economist at the University of Texas, told fivethirtyeight.com.

 President-elect Trump’s campaign rhetoric about energy likely won’t mean death to renewable alternatives.
 Solar power is an industry that creates jobs, with falling prices and bipartisan support.
 So don’t worry, solar power is here to stay.